Safety Module Redemptions / Withdrawals

 Queued vs final redemption assets

-All assets in the reserve pool, up to the , are made available to process payouts for slashes.
+All assets in the reserve pool are made available to process payouts for raises.
 This includes any pending redemption assets.
 So, the following scaling factor is retroactively applied to all pending redemptions on completion: